open-quantum-safe/liboqs/GOVERNANCE.md

 ### Committers

-A **Committer** is a Contributor with increased experience in the project who helps review pull requests and actively participates in discussions about the project.
+A **Committer** is a Contributor with increased interest in the project who helps review pull requests and actively participates in discussions about the project.
 Committers will be members of the open-quantum-safe GitHub organization and will have "write" permissions in GitHub.

 Responsibilities:

 - Further the goals of the project.
 - Monitor and respond to GitHub issues.
-- Review and merge pull requests.
+- Review and merge pull requests in cooperation with other Committers.
 - Assist with security releases when required.
+- Jointly agree on general and technical guidelines for the project.
+- Jointly agree project priorities.
 - Participate in discussions and project meetings.

+### Release managers

+A release manager is a Contributor versed in creating releases of the project.

+Responsibilities:

+- Manage the release cycle, incl. creation of suitable user documentation.
+- Execution of downstream tests ascertaining quality of releases.

 ### Maintainers

-A **Maintainer** is a Committer who makes significant and sustained contributions to the project, and is committed to guiding the direction of the project.
+A **Maintainer** is a Committer with additional responsibilities and experience.
 Maintainers will have "administrative" permissions in GitHub.

 Responsibilities:

-- Oversee the overall project health and growth.
+- Assess project status and role assignments.
-- Lead communication for the project.
+- Propose communication about the project.
-- Define general and technical guidelines for the project.
-- Identify priorities and manage the release cycle.
+- Propose changes to this governance document.

 ### Change of role